charlotearaneta/recruitment-screening-bot/README.md

 ## 🚀 Live Project

 Here is an example of how the Recruitment Screening Bot evaluates a candidate against a job description.

-## 🚀 Live Project

-Here is an example of how the Recruitment Screening Bot evaluates a candidate against a job description.

 ### This output is generated directly from the Python script using the OpenAI model.